Vladimir Kuzichkin

-Vladimir Anatolyevich Kuzichkin Владимир Анатольевич Кузичкин (born 1947) is a former Soviet foreign intelligence officer who defected to Great Britain.
+Vladimir Anatolyevich Kuzichkin (Владимир Анатольевич Кузичкин; 1947 – May 2009) was a former Soviet foreign intelligence officer who defected to Great Britain.
 He worked as an undercover agent for the KGB in Iran beginning in 1977.
 The details of his defection are uncertain, but he arrived in Great Britain in October 1982.
 Kuzichkin gave information on Soviet operations, agents, and socialist activists to MI6; British intelligence and the CIA then provided the information to the Khomeini regime, which executed many of the agents and socialist activists.

 His memoirs were published by Andre Deutsch in the UK in 1990 as Inside the KGB: Myth and Reality.
-Pantheon Books published the U.S. edition in 1991 under the title Inside the KGB: My Life in Soviet Espionage.
+Pantheon Books published the US edition in 1991 under the title Inside the KGB: My Life in Soviet Espionage.

 Early life and recruitment to KGB

 Kuzichkin was born in Moscow in 1947 to a large family.
 He joined the Soviet Army and was stationed in East Germany for three years.
 Upon exiting the service, Kuzichkin enrolled at the Institute of Asian and African Countries, where he studied Iranian history and Persian.

 While still at the institute, Kuzichkin took an opportunity to travel to Iran and work as an interpreter for the Ministry of Foreign Trade; before his departure, Kuzichkin was recruited into intelligence service by the KGB.
 He arrived in Iran near the end of 1973, and spent a year working as interpreter at an iron mine in Bafq and completing his thesis.

 Upon return from Iran, Kuzichkin's KGB handler, Nikolai Sakalin, put Kuzichkin in touch with Nikolai Korznikov, deputy head of illegal intelligence operations for the KGB.
 Kuzichkin was sent to the Red Banner Institute to receive intelligence training in August 1975.

 Kuzichkin graduated from the Red Banner Institute in July 1976, and he was assigned to Directorate S, the illegal intelligence unit of the First Chief Directorate.
 His department was responsible for covering Iran, Afghanistan, and Turkey.
 Kuzichkin went to Tehran, using a position as an attaché at the embassy as cover.